eciggaar/botmaster-watsonconversation-fb-basic/README.md

 3. Within your conversation service locate your workspace.

-4. Use the menu in the top right of your workspace and then click "Download as JSON".
+4. Use the menu in the top right of your workspace and click "Download as JSON".

-5. Click "Download as JSON".

   <img src="https://github.com/eciggaar/botmaster-watsonconversation-basic/blob/master/readmeimages/instance.png?raw=true" width="350px">